andrewbaxter/structre/readme.md

 # Use

-Define a structure and use this macro to generate a parser helper struct:
+Define a structure and use this macro to implement `from_str`:

 ```
 #[structre("(?P<key>[^:]+): (?P<value>\\d+)")]